Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

-\paragraph{Gas Flows} The mass recycling fraction, $r$, sets the fraction of mass formed into stars that is immediately returned to the ISM without further chemical enrichment by CCSNe and asymptotic giant branch (AGB) stars.
+The mass recycling fraction, $r$, sets the fraction of mass formed into stars that is immediately returned to the ISM without further chemical enrichment by CCSNe and asymptotic giant branch (AGB) stars.
+Because this recycling is not a source of new metals, its main effect is to slow the rate at which metals in the ISM are depleted by star formation.
 We adopt a recycling fraction $r=0.37$, which is appropriate for a \citet{kroupa:2001} IMF after 1 Gyr.
-As shown by \citetWAF{}, treating this recycling as instantaneous is an accurate approximation.
+As shown by \citetWAF{}, treating this recycling as instantaneous is an accurate approximation, because much of the recycled material originates from stars with short lifetimes (see their Fig.\ 7).
+Moreover, the effect of this approximation is small when the metallicity is low or when galactic winds are important as is the case for \EriII.

 Gas ejected from the ISM by stellar feedback (i.e., CCSNe and AGB winds) scales linearly with the SFR according to

 where $\eta$ is the mass-loading factor.
 We leave $\eta$ as a free parameter.